grimme-lab/qc2-teaching/doc/scf.rst

 where **F** is the Fock matrix, **C** is the matrix of the eigenvectors, **S** is the overlap matrix and **ε** is a diagonal matrix of the eigenvalues.
-While this in principle possible with a more elaborated solver routine, we want to solve the problem instead:
+While this is in principle possible with a more elaborated solver routine, we want to solve the following problem instead:

 .. math::
    \mathbf F^\prime \mathbf C^\prime = \mathbf C^\prime \boldsymbol\varepsilon